jolanglinais/outreach/blog/git-workflow.md

 While there are benefits to both of these approaches, my general rule consists of forking in an open source project and branching in a smaller or insular team.
 There is more incentive for keeping the main repository clean and tidy in open source, and less chance of quick-and-dirty collaboration on a branch.
 Conversely, a tech team would benefit from a centralized repository with trackable branches.
 Either way will necessitate strict organization.

 As an open source project, the Accord Project follows the fork workflow model.
-Still, the `master` branches should be kept in sync ([guide for syncing][syncguide]), and every feature, bug fix, release, or code change should occur in a different branch.
+Still, the `main` branches should be kept in sync ([guide for syncing][syncguide]), and every feature, bug fix, release, or code change should occur in a different branch.
 This will be discussed more in the [next section][rebasemerge].

 Naming a new branch will be one of the first steps in keeping a consistent tracking system of Issues, pull requests, and git history.
 The important factor here is consistency.